The best meat delivery deals for the 4th of July

 The deal:

-Wanna get real fancy for the Fourth?
-Order $199 worth of Wagyu steaks from Holy Grail and it'll add a free two-pack of signature Wagyu burgers ($18 value) to your order.
+Wanna get real fancy?
+Order $199 in Wagyu steaks from Holy Grail and it'll add a free two-pack of signature Wagyu burgers ($18 value) to your order.

 About Holy Grail Steak Co.:

-If you're looking for the very best in beef and have a few extra pennies to spend on the good stuff, let us introduce you to Holy Grail Streak Co.
+If you're looking for the very best in beef and have a few extra pennies to spend on good meat, let us introduce you to Holy Grail Streak Co.
 The newcomer to the high-end meat-delivery game sells the best American-raised Wagyu with a deep portfolio of top A5-grade Japanese Wagyu producers on the planet.
-This includes ultra-rare Hokkaido Snow Beef and beloved Kobe Beef.
-On the website, you can sift through its "collections" like Japanese Wagyu, American Wagyu, USDA Prime Black Angus, Akaushi, steak flights and Wagyu burgers.
+This includes ultrarare Hokkaido Snow Beef and beloved Kobe Beef.
+On the website, you can sift through meat "collections" like Japanese Wagyu, American Wagyu, USDA Prime Black Angus, Akaushi, steak flights and Wagyu burgers.

 The deal:

-Crowd Cow has a lineup of Fourth of July meat boxes depending on your crew's taste.
-Poultry lovers can get three free-range whole chickens for $44, or go big with the Ready, Set, Grill box filled with New York strip steaks, hot dogs, a tri-tip roast and ribeye.
+Crowd Cow has a lineup of Fourth of July meat boxes to match your crew's taste in meat.
+Poultry lovers can get three free-range whole chickens for $44, or go big with the Ready, Set, Grill box filled with New York strip steaks, hot dogs, a tri-tip roast and rib-eye.

 About Crowd Cow: